 Participation in in-class discussions, in-class writing, group work, etc., is essential for a class like this.
 Part of your course grade will be based on your active and engaged participation in class.

-Repeated unexcused absences will hurt your grade.
-The grades for attendance and participation you can achieve are listed as follows:
+Repeated unexcused absences will burt your grade.
+The grades for attendance and participation.